 1) Explore the picturesque Golubac Fortress

-It stands on a strategic point - the very entrance to Djerdap Gorge.
-This fortress, the most beautiful on the Danube, was erected before the gunpowder came into use.
+It stands on a strategic point at the very entrance to Djerdap Gorge.
+This fortress, the most beautiful on the Danube, was erected before gunpowder came into use.
 It has nine high rectangular towers with walls going all the way down the rocks to the river.
 It was adjusted later to the new type of weaponry.
-In the period of Turkish occupation (in 1480) a cannon tower with a polygonal base was added right next to the river.
+In the period of the Turkish occupation (in 1480) a cannon tower with a polygonal base was added right next to the river.

 Built on a steep rocky bank over the river and was used until the Turks went away.
 It is considered one of the most picturesque and preserved medieval buildings.